 If you have diabetes or are at risk for developing diabetes, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Eye problems: Corticosteroids such as prednisolone sodium phosphate may cause the pressure in the eyes to increase, or cause glaucoma to worsen.
 It may also cause cataracts.
 If you have glaucoma or cataracts, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Report changes in your vision to your doctor as soon as possible.

 Hormone balance: When taken for a long period of time (more than 2 weeks), corticosteroids such as prednisolone sodium phosphate cause a decrease in the amount of corticosteroid hormone that the body naturally produces.
 This can cause a number of side effects that are associated with long-term use of corticosteroids, including filling or rounding out of the face; weight gain; fluid retention; and swelling of the legs, feet, and hands.

 The decrease in corticosteroid production is also the cause of the withdrawal symptoms that occur when this medication is stopped abruptly.
 If you have been taking this medication for a long period of time, do not stop taking the medication suddenly.
-Talk to your doctor or pharmacist on how to stop this medication.
+Talk to your doctor or pharmacist about how to stop this medication.